 This observation may perhaps seem a little unfair to a profession that has without doubt this last year had to adapt at pace and work astonishingly hard to deal with everything that the global pandemic has thrown at it.
 This complex period has nevertheless exposed some parts of the HR profession as due for evolution.

 Evolution is, however, something we know about in HR.
 The profession has its roots in welfare.
 Indeed, the Chartered Institute of Personnel and Development began life, just over 100 years ago, as the Workers Welfare Association.
 Through the labour management movement of the 1920s to the personnel departments of the 1960s and 70s, and then onward to Human Resources and more latterly ‘people teams’, it is not only what HR is called but what it does that has changed and developed across the years.
 As well as different names, we have flirted too with different models and structures, ideas and management philosophies.
 Throughout, HR has not expired but endured.

 Related article: Line manager, staff manager, team leader – what’s in a name?

 Looking to the future

-But what of the future?
+But what of the future of HR?
 Over the last decade or so, technology has fundamentally changed how we live and work, and we know that this transformation is not slowing down but intensifying.
 This technology can influence or affect every single stage of the employee lifecycle.